apache/flink/docs/apis/batch/libs/gelly.md

 ### Jaccard Index

 #### Overview
-The Jaccard Index measures the similarity between vertex neighborhoods and is computed as the number of shared numbers divided by the number of distinct neighbors.
+The Jaccard Index measures the similarity between vertex neighborhoods and is computed as the number of shared neighbors divided by the number of distinct neighbors.
 Scores range from 0.0 (no shared neighbors) to 1.0 (all neighbors are shared).